Stop and search

 You will not be stopped and searched because of your age, sex, ethnic background or religion.

-After the search officers should provide you a receipt for the search, which contains information about your rights and how you can access a copy of your stop and search record.
+After the search officers should provide you a receipt for the search.
+This should contain information about your rights and how you can access a copy of your stop and search record.

 You will not get a criminal record unless you are convicted of an offence.
-Any personal information collected will be kept for police purposes and then destroyed after three years.
+Any personal information collected will be kept for police purposes.
+It will then be destroyed after three years.

 PDF files on this page require a PDF reader, such as the free Adobe Acrobat Reader (download).